mbabynames search ✿

 Matilda Alice

-Meaning: Matilda = "noble and strong", Alice = "noble".
+Meaning: Matilda = "mighty in battle", Alice = "noble".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 At 3 syllables, Matilda needs a shorter middle to stay balanced.
 Alice does that.

 Matilda Dahlia

-The meaning of Matilda is "noble and strong"; Dahlia is "valley flower".
+The meaning of Matilda is "mighty in battle"; Dahlia is "valley flower".
 There is a natural balance between the two.
 At 3 syllables, Matilda needs a shorter middle to stay balanced.
 Dahlia does that.

 Matilda Giselle